Week of April 19, 2021

 COVID-19 Vaccine FAQ - Skokie Health and Human Services Department

-Vaccinations are being given by appointment only, and 28,000 Skokie residents are currently pre-registered.
-Due to the high demand for vaccinations and the inadequate supply of vaccine, it could take weeks or months until you receive an invitation to make a vaccination appointment.
+Vaccinations are being given by appointment only, with 10,900 Skokie residents currently pre-registered.
+Due to the high demand for vaccinations and the inadequate supply of vaccine, it could take weeks until you receive an invitation to make a vaccination appointment.

 Village of Skokie COVID-19 Vaccination Process

-1. Pre-register with the Village of Skokie.
+1. Pre-register with the Village of Skokie if you live in the 60076, 60077 and 60203 zip code areas.
 Every household member age 16 and over is encouraged to pre-register.
 Note: You will not receive a confirmation email from the Village after pre-registering.

 Click here to access the COVID-19 pre-registration portal.

 2. Await notification from the Village.
 Please be patient.
-With more than 28,000 individuals pre-registered in the Village system, it may take many weeks or months before you are notified.
-Based on the information you provide, the Village will notify you via the email address provided when the vaccine is available to you based on your priority group (State of Illinois vaccination phase), the order in which you pre-registered (first-in, first-served), and, most importantly, the amount of available vaccine.
-The email will come from email@example.com; to date, the invitation emails are being issued late in the week for the following week’s scheduled vaccine clinics.
-The Village is currently vaccinating individuals in Phase 1A and Phase 1B, including seniors age 65 and older, healthcare workers and some essential workers.
+With 10,900 individuals pre-registered in the Village system, it may take many weeks or months before you are notified.
+You will receive an email invitation based on the order in which you pre-registered (first-in, first-served), and, most importantly, the amount of available vaccine.
+Invitation emails are sent from email@example.com, so please consider adding this email address to your contacts to prevent your vaccine appointment invitation email from going into a 'spam' or junk mail folder.
+The invitation emails are typically issued late in the week for the following week’s scheduled vaccine clinics.

 3. Register for your first vaccine dose.
 The notification email will include a link to register for an appointment to receive your first dose of the vaccine.
 Upon completing the registration, you will receive a confirmation email with the details of your appointment and a ticket to present for admission.